ltzone/blog/docs/course/EI338/1016_process.md

     - by creating connection, handshaking, ...
   - Connectionless (UDP)
     - `ping`
-  - MulticastSocket class– data can be sent to multiple recipients
+  - MulticastSocket class- data can be sent to multiple recipients

 #### Socket Usage